respawnin/retropy-docs/_posts/Game Engine/2023-08-30-api-reference.md

 In the `Assets` folder, you will notice 2 types of sprites assets.
 - **.rs4 files** (Recommended for speed and memory efficiency) retroPy's own 4-bit retroSprite files.
-Images are stored in a 4-bit binary format.
+Images are stored in a 4-bit colour format.
 - **.py "Sprite String" files** (Slower and larger files) Sprites and animation frames are stored in strings of numbers (representing palette colours).